moneyman101k/halp/README.md

 # Halp

-App to allow for real-time work requests to be made
+App to allow for real-time emergency events to be posted and found

 Development Steps:
 - Build off of Google Maps Demo (done)